Master of Nursing

 In just one-and-a-half years of full-time study or three years part-time study, you will extend your knowledge, practical skills and understanding of evidence-based practice, grow your understanding of professional issues and develop the ability to independently complete research.

-This qualification is a great option for those wanting the flexibility that comes with online learning and workshops on campus – we offer accessible digital learning facilities and dedicated support staff who are with you every step of the way.
-Together with teaching staff who are above world-class researchers in Nursing1 and industry-experienced, you are assured the very best in academic resources, learning facilities and support.
+This qualification is a great option for those wanting the flexibility that comes with online learning and workshops on campus – we offer state-of-the-art digital learning facilities and dedicated support staff.
+Together with teaching staff who are above world-class researchers in Nursing1, you'll be assured the very best in academic resources, learning facilities and support.